-- 1. The following standards apply to all residential accessory structures unless a modification is granted by the Plan Commission under 155.105. - Accessory structures under two hundred (200) square feet are exempt from additional design standards. - Accessory structures over two hundred (200) square feet and less than seven hundred twenty (720) square feet shall meet the following: - A. Materials used shall be similar in type and color as the primary structure.
+- 1. The following standards apply to all residential accessory structures unless a modification is granted by the Plan Commission under 155.105. - A. Shall be architecturally compatible with the primary building(s) with which it is associated. - 2.
+Accessory structures under two hundred (200) square feet are exempt from additional design standards. - 3.
+Accessory structures over two hundred (200) square feet and less than seven hundred twenty (720) square feet shall meet the following: - A. Materials used shall be similar in type and color as the primary structure.
 When the primary structure has multiple materials used (a combination of brick and siding, as an example), the accessory structure may include either material but does not necessarily have to include both.
-A material that provides a similar look to the main structure, (example, a wood sided accessory structure where a home is vinyl siding) shall be considered as meeting this requirement. - Accessory structures that are seven hundred twenty (720) square feet or more shall meet the following requirements: - A. Materials used shall be the same in type and similar in color and percentage to the primary structure.
-When the primary structure has multiple materials used (a combination of brick and siding, as an example), the accessory structure shall include each material.
-The percentages of materials may be different, but in general no one material should be representative of less than fifteen percent (15%) of the total materials used.
-As an example, a home that is exclusively brick or fifty percent (50%) brick and siding may construct an accessory structure of this size with a brick wainscot that is less than fifty percent (50%) of the façade but not less than fifteen percent (15%).
+A material that provides a similar look to the main structure, (example, a wood sided accessory structure where a home is vinyl siding) shall be considered as meeting this requirement. - 4.
+Accessory structures that are seven hundred twenty (720) square feet or more shall meet the following requirements: - A. Materials used shall be similar in type and color as the primary structure.
+When the primary structure has multiple materials used (a combination of brick and siding, as an example), the accessory structure may include either material but does not necessarily have to include both.
 A material that provides a similar look to the main structure, (example, a wood sided accessory structure where a home is vinyl siding) shall be considered as meeting this requirement. - B. Roof styles and features shall match that of the main structure to the greatest extent possible.
 This includes, but may not be limited to, roof pitch, shingle or roofing material color, soffits, architectural features such as dormers, and the like. - C. Windows shall be included on at least two (2) sides of the accessory structure.